General questions

 - How granular are modelling results in terms of regions and sectors?
 Where can I find the list of countries included in each region?

 Regional granularity differs between the participating models.
 The MESSAGEix-GLOBIOM model and REMIND-MAgPIE have 12 model regions, whereas the GCAM model has 32.
-The regional definitions are summarised in Table A1.1, Table A1.2 and Table A1.3 for the individual models and Table 8 for the aggregate regions.

 - Is it possible to get a more granular breakdown of the model pathways, e.g. by country rather than by world regions?